TobiasRoeddiger/GazePointHeatMap/README.md

 ```
 GENERAL ARGUMENTS:
 -h                    --help                                 show help message and exit

 REQUIRED ARGUMENTS:
 input-path                                                   path to the csv input
 display-width                                                an integer representing the display width
 display-height                                               an integer representing the display height

 OPTIONAL ARGUMENTS:
 [-a ALPHA             --alpha ALPHA                          alpha of the gaze overlay                 ]
 [-o OUTPUT_NAME       --output-name OUTPUT_NAME              name of the output file                   ]
 [-b BACKGROUND_IMAGE  --background-image BACKGROUND_IMAGE    path to the background image              ]

+ADVANCED OPTIONAL ARGUMENTS:
+[-n N_GAUS_MATRIX     --n-gaussian-matrix N_GAUSS_MATRIX     width and height of gaussian matrix       ]
+[-sd STAND_DEVIATION  --standard-deviation STAND_DEVIATION   standard deviation of gauss distribution  ]
 ```
-**Note:** To add a background image make sure to *provide the whole path* and *only png images without an alpha channel and the same resolution as the provided display width and display height*.
+**Note:** To add a background image make sure to *provide the whole path and only png images without an alpha channel which are not larger than the provided display width and display height*.

 ### Data Format
 |     X         |        Y      |